cmoesgaard/curl/docs/HELP-US.md

 ## Smaller tasks

 Some projects mark small issues as "beginner friendly", "bite-sized" or similar.
-We don't do that in curl since such issues never linger around long enough.
+We don't do that in carl since such issues never linger around long enough.
 Simple issues get handled very fast.

 If you're looking for a smaller or simpler task in the project to help out